 - Are the church's ministries aligned with the vision?

-- What is the history of the church?
+- What is the church's history?

 - What is its doctrine?